 A summary of the requirements for the Liberal Studies program is included below, but you can view additional details and a list of courses that satisfy these requirements on the Liberal Studies website: liberalstudies.fsu.edu/.
-Appendix C of this book is a Liberal Studies Advising Sheet that you may complete with your advisor to fill in any transfer courses that apply to certain requirements of the program.
 See the previous section (Transfer Credit and Excess Credit) for information on transfer credit evaluation for degree requirements.